imofftoseethewizard/forthkit/README.md

 or a `.h` suffix corresponding to the suffix of the destination of their content.

+Templates are structured such that the generated C files can be easily translated into markdown files.
+Block comments begin with `/*|` and end with `|*/`, both surrounded by blank lines.
+To translate a file to markdown, opening comments are translated to ` ```C ` and the closing comments to ` ``` `, each consuming the blank line adjacent to the code block.
+There is a little nuance in handling the beginning of the file, but in general the opening comment delimiter will be dropped since all generated files will start with a comment.
+Original template files also indent code blocks 4 spaces.
+The `indent` utility removes this during code generation, but a small Python utility restores it prior to finalizing generated code.
+(TODO)

 ### Configuration Files

 Config files use the INI syntax.
 I want the Python tooling to use